LastPass vs. Bitwarden 2025: Is Open-Source Better?

 But LastPass and Bitwarden are different in a lot of important ways — LastPass is easier to use and comes with more unique features, including multiple account recovery options.
 And Bitwarden is open-source, provides both cloud and self-host data options, and is around a third of the cost of most competitors.

-Since LastPass changed its free plan, many of our readers have asked us about the best LastPass alternatives.
-So I put LastPass and Bitwarden in a head-to-head matchup to see how they compare in terms of security, features, plans and pricing, ease of use, and customer support.
+Concerned about the safety of their data, many of our readers have asked us about the best LastPass alternatives.
+So, I put LastPass and Bitwarden in a head-to-head matchup to see how they compare in terms of security, features, plans and pricing, ease of use, and customer support.

 LastPass vs. Bitwarden — Quick Overview